 Safety First With Proper Lighting

-Whether your bathroom is new or a retrofit, make sure the light is attached by an electrician.
+Whether your bathroom is new or a retrofit, make sure the light is mounted by an electrician.
 Water and electricity don't mix without serious consequences.
 A local licensed contractor will know the codes for your area and is best equipped to install your lighting, as more than likely, your light will be attached to a wall switch.

 While the electrician is there, have him check that all your bathroom switches are GFCIs, or ground fault circuit interrupters, as mandated by the Consumer Product Safety Commission and instituted for bathrooms in 1975.
 A fire inside your wall certainly messes up your beautiful new bathroom.